morgo/tidb-operator/docs/google-kubernetes-tutorial.md

 # Deploy TiDB, a distributed MySQL compatible database, to Kubernetes on Google Cloud

 Lets use Google Cloud Kubernetes to have a straight-forward and reliable install of a TiDB, a distributed MySQL compatible database.
-We will go through these steps
+This tutorial takes you through the following steps:

+- Creating a new Google Cloud Project (optional)
-  1) start a Kubernetes cluster on GKE
+- Launching a new 3 node Kubernetes cluster (optional)
-  2) install helm, a Kubernetes installer
-  3) launch TiDB
-  4) cleanup
+- Installing the Helm package manager for Kubernetes
+- Deploying TiDB to your new Kubernetes cluster
+- Connecting to TiDB
+- Spinning down the Kubernetes cluster (optional)

 ## Deploying Kubernetes on Google

-TiDB can be deployed onto any Kubernetes cluster: you can bring up a three node cluster however you see fit or look for our documentation on deploying to other systems.
-But here we will bring up a Kubernetes cluster on Google Cloud designed for TiDB.
+TiDB can be deployed onto any Kubernetes cluster: you can bring up a three node cluster however you see fit and skip this section.
+But here we will bring up a cluster on Google Cloud designed for TiDB.
 Google provides a free small VM called Google Cloud Shell that you can run this tutorial from.
 Just click the button: